 Dr. von Thaden earned her Ph.D. in Information Science from the University of Illinois.

-Hannah Newman, Research Program Manager, started at IFSI Research in February 2018.
-She earned her Bachelor's of Science degree in Exercise Science from Bowling Green State University.
+Kristen Massey, Research Project Manager, started at IFSI Research in April 2021.
+She earned her Bachelor of Science degree in Animal Sciences from the University of Illinois.

 The IFSI Research team works with a number of collaborators across the University of Illinois campus and with researchers at other organizations around the world.